-The cash held by the OXIS parent company of \$20,000 at June 30, 2006 is not sufficient to continue operations through the third quarter of 2006 without additional financings.
+The OXIS parent company had cash and cash equivalents of \$21,000 at September 30, 2006.
 OXIS cannot access the cash held by its majority-held subsidiary, BioCheck, to pay for the corporate purposes of the OXIS parent company.
-We are seeking debt and equity financings to obtain sufficient funds to sustain operations, including our development and commercialization programs, to implement our marketing campaign and purchase the remaining 49% of BioCheck common stock we do not own.
-We have incurred significant obligations in relation to our relocation to Foster City, California and our integration of operations with BioCheck, including severance benefits for terminated employees, the hiring of new personnel, our contractual obligations to consultants and moving expenses.
-We will need to repay debt in the amount of \$200,000 to our chief executive officer on or before September 10, 2006 and \$405,600 to Fagan Capital on or before June 1, 2007.
-On July 26, 2006, Fagan Capital extended the maturity date of the promissory note to June 1, 2007 and the Company issued to Fagan Capital a warrant to purchase 1,158,857 shares of common stock at an initial exercise price of \$0.35 per share.
-See Note 7 to the unaudited consolidated financial statements included in this Report.
-If we are unable to raise additional capital in the third quarter of 2006 we will have to curtail or cease operations.
+We obtained debt financing in which we received proceeds of \$1,350,000 subsequent to September 30, 2006 and are seeking equity financings to obtain sufficient funds to sustain operations, including our development and commercialization programs and purchase the remaining 49% of BioCheck common stock we do not own.
+We have incurred significant obligations in relation to the termination of our former president and chief executive officer.
+We repaid debt including accrued interest and legal fees in the amount of \$426,000 to Fagan Capital and \$209,000 to our former chief executive officer.
+If we are unable to raise additional capital in the first quarter of 2007, we may have to curtail or cease operations.
 If we raise short term capital by incurring additional debt, we will have to obtain equity financing sufficient to repay such debt and accrued interest.
 Further, incurring additional debt may make it more difficult for us to successfully consummate future equity financings.